My rating: 3 of 5 stars

 She refused to accept limitations—to her talent, to her achievements, to her possibilities for reinvention—that would have stymied more clear-eyed people.

 The question becomes more politically demanding with respect to a female writer after feminism.
 Hasn’t this always been a, or even the, debate within feminism?
 Some claim that women’s emancipation will institute a new regime of sensitivity and equality.
-Others wonder whether women who want what men have will have to act as men act.
+Others wonder whether women who want what men have will need to act as men act.
 For her part, Sontag avidly took to herself all the traditional trappings and privileges of genius.
 I’m sure David felt like Milton’s daughters, Annie like Tolstoy’s wife.

 In her devotion to what Moser calls the idea of her own “exceptionality,” Sontag was faithful to modernism.
 The first artistic explosion against the Victorian bourgeoisie, the naturalism and neo-romanticism of the fin de siècle, was a male-oriented revolt against domestic woman and her literary corollary in the sentimental realist novel—against what George Moore pointedly called “literature at nurse.”
 But women could be said to have piloted the revolution’s second generation—Wilde and Conrad gave way to Woolf and Stein—and modernism’s female artists exemplify the genius resisting the tyrannical moralism of an overly regulated and schematized society.
 Sontag was heir to this tradition of the exceptional woman, was in this modern sense a feminist.